peter-james-allen/bank-tech-test/README.md

 ```
 As a customer
 So I can retrieve money
-I would like to make a withdrawl
+I would like to make a withdrawal
 ```
 ```
 As a customer